 Body modification, whether through nanomachines or high-performance prosthetic limbs, is one way Deus Ex grounds itself in a future that feels strangely familiar.
 In his 1999 film, which was itself almost a spiritual sequel to Videodrome, Cronenberg offers up what I think is a unique—and more biological—interpretation of corporate intrigue and technological advancement.

-Cronenberg’s career has so often explored themes of body horror and violence, and here he weaves a challenging story of videogames, virtual worlds, and the nature of reality.
+Cronenberg’s career has often explored themes of body horror and violence, and here he weaves a challenging story of videogames, virtual worlds, and the nature of reality.
 It’s a strange, and often disturbing, film.
 (Unless of course you’re cool with a gun that shoots human teeth being constructed from a Chinese meal).
 But eXistenZ also resists easy answers to the questions it poses about what we’re looking for when we play games.

 The Long Tomorrow, written by Dan O’Bannon, illustrated by Moebius

-This short comic casts a long shadow over so much of what we now expect to see in sci-fi noir and darker visions of future urban life.
+This short comic (opens in new tab) casts a long shadow over much of what we now expect to see in sci-fi noir and darker visions of future urban life.
 The buildings are tall and the streets are dirty, crowded, and chaotic.

 First published in 1975, the comic originated as a collaboration between Alien writer Dan O’Bannon and the French artist Jean Giraud, aka Moebius.
 The two began work on The Long Tomorrow after they met and collaborated on the never-finished production of Dune by the filmmaker Alejandro Jodorowsky.